lgalke/boatpi/README.md

 Boat Navigation System
 ======================

 The present document comprises a guide for building a navigation system for a boat using a Raspberry Pi.
-We focus on creating a chart plotter using a GPS module.
-We make use of the [OpenCPN](https://opencpn.org) software, to display the location on a map.
+We focus on creating a chart plotter by combining the Raspberry Pi with an external display.
+We make use of the [OpenCPN](https://opencpn.org) software along with a dedicated GPS module to display the current location on a map.

+This guide extends the work of Loschwitz (2016) by a description of a more sustainable installation of the OpenCPN software.
 The guide by Christoffersen (2016) describes a setup using an on-board GPS module.
-The author gives interesting insights on the electronic properties of the setup.
+The author gives helpful insights on the electronic properties of the setup.
 Considering software, the guide relies on the [openplotter platform](http://www.sailoog.com/openplotter).
 The platform offers multiple features besides the chart plotter itself, such as weather forecasting, a compass, or several interfaces for an automated boat control system.
 The openplotter platform can also be deployed on a Raspberry Pi.
 Still, the extra features require respective hardware components.
-For the present guide, we focus on the chart plotting software OpenCPN which only requires a GPS module.
+For the present guide, we instead focus on the chart plotting software OpenCPN which only requires a GPS module.

 In the following, we [first](#prep) describe the basic setup of the Raspberry Pi as well as the GPS and the chart plotter software.
-[Then](#boat), we depict some optimization methods for the Raspberry and highlight some boat-specific adaptions which need to be considered independently of this guide.
+[Then](#boat), we depict optimization methods to optimize the Raspberry's performance and highlight some boat-specific adaptions which need to be considered independently of this guide.

 Preparation
 ===========